The Knights Celestial have come into their own, having discovered their powers (and weaknesses), but it may not be enough. Undead have arisen.

 “Without telling anyone?”
 Philip asked.

 “She told me,” Amira said.
-“She had something she felt necessary to do.”
+“She had something to attend to.”

 “Which was?”